 “State medical marijuana regulatory systems have matured significantly since California first authorized medical use in 1996, and today the vast majority of States maintain comprehensive licensing frameworks governing cultivation, processing, distribution, and dispensing of marijuana for medical purposes.
 These state regimes have developed robust infrastructure for preventing diversion, ensuring product safety, maintaining records, and conducting facility inspections—functions that fulfill the objectives of federal registration and recordkeeping requirements.
 The Attorney General has reviewed the operation of these state systems and finds that, taken as a whole, they demonstrate a sustained capacity to achieve the public-interest objectives that underlie the CSA’s registration framework, including protecting public health and safety and preventing the diversion of controlled substances into illicit channels.”

 According to Marijuana Moment, DOJ is moving to end a prior administrative hearing process on the rescheduling proposal that stalled near the end of the Biden administration amid litigation from pro-reform parties that alleged improper agency communications and witness selection decisions.
+The DOJ release states that DEA is “terminating those proceedings in order to move more efficiently toward the completion of marijuana’s complete redesignation.”

 Beginning on June 29, there will be a new expedited administrative hearing process to consider the broader rescheduling of marijuana from Schedule I to Schedule III.
 Terry Cole, administrator of the Drug Enforcement Administration (DEA), said that the agency is “expeditiously moving forward with the administrative hearing process—bringing consistency and oversight to an area that has lacked both.”
+The hearing process will conclude no later than July 15, 2026, according to the notice that Blanche signed.
+It would then have to be published in the Federal Register for 30-90 days before it could take effect.

 The proposed amendments establish “a new registration pathway for state-licensed medical marijuana entities seeking federal DEA registration as manufacturers, distributors, and/or dispensers.”
 The regulation creates an expedited review process under which the Administrator must take action in 60 days.

-But there are limitations.
 The order states, “Pursuant to a 2018 OLC opinion, DEA must buy marijuana crops from registered manufacturers, be the seller of that marijuana to any eligible registered purchaser, and establish prices for such purchase and sale.
 Marijuana growers must pay DEA an administrative fee for such transactions.
 These actions are necessary for the United States to meet its obligations under articles 23 and 28 of the Single Convention.”

 NORML first sued the DEA to reschedule marijuana in 1972.
+Read National NORML’s release: Justice Department Moves to Federally Reschedule State-Approved Medical Cannabis Products.

 This is a developing story.
 Check back for updates.